nayfin/demo-co-old/README.md

 ## 6. Build Release Script
   You published the library, awesome!
 But running all those commands manually was kind of gross.

+  Luckily, there are tools that can help.
+We're going to use

   Wouldn't it be great if we could run a script that would:
   - prompts user to input which package is being released